Level of Study

 Forms of Assessment

-Students will write a research proposal for an MA project (2000 words).
+Students will write a research proposal for an MA project (about 1500 words).

 This course will be graded as passed/failed.